qmk/qmk_firmware/keyboards/mechwild/obe/keymaps/jonavin/readme.md

 INVERT_NUMLOCK_INDICATOR
     - inverts the Num lock indicator, LED is on when num lokc is off

+ALTTAB_SCROLL_ENABLE
+    - Fn + encoder switches the default volume control to do Alt-Tab scroll
+    - bind KS_TSTOG to a different key to change how this toggle happens

 ## All layers diagram
 ![image](https://user-images.githubusercontent.com/71780717/137356366-6b23c71b-9499-473e-a1e3-c65644135fc6.png)